 This is where you enter the products that you want to target and monitor.
-By products we also to refer to activities, services or anything else that you want your network to attain.
+By products we also to refer to activities, services or anything else that you want to target and monitor.

-Mandatory fields for products are: Product ID, Name and Target Description.
-The last two will appear in the sales reports.
+Mandatory fields for products are the Product ID and the Name.
+The latter, as well as the target description (if declared) will appear in the sales reports.

 Note: For an elaborate discussion on the performance methodology incorporated in DINAMIS, please read first here.
-The following presupposes that you are familiar with the subject.
+The following assume that you are familiar with the subject.

 - Select the quarter you want to set credits for.
 If for a new quarter, DINAMIS will ask you whether you want to copy the products and credits of the previous one.

-- Start adding product: you don’t have to type in the product name, just double click on the cell and select it from the combo box.
+- You don’t have to type in the product name, just double click on the cell and select it from the combo box.

 - Note: If you do not set credits for a product for a specific quarter, it is as the product simply does not exist for this quarter.
-Even if quota and/or sales figures have been entered for this product, they will not count into overall calculations.
+Even if quota and/or sales figures have been entered for this product, they will not count in the calculations.